snap-stanford/snap-python/doc/source/reference/SaveGViz.rst

 - *Desc*: string (input)
     Description of the Graph.

-- *NodeLabels*: bool (input)
-    Indicates whether to show the node labels.

-- *NIdColorH*: :class:`TIntStrH`, a hash table with int keys and string values (input) Maps node ids to node colors (see GraphViz documentation for more details).
+- *Labels*: Python dictionary or :class:`TIntStrH`, a hash table with int keys and string values (input) Maps node ids to node string labels.

 Return value:

 - None